RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/40-MAT.md

 <sup>28</sup> But I say unto you, That whosoever looketh on a woman to lust after her hath committed adultery with her already in his heart.
 <sup>29</sup> And if thy right eye offend thee, pluck it out, and cast [it] from thee: for it is profitable for thee that one of thy members should perish, and not [that] thy whole body should be cast into hell.
 <sup>30</sup> And if thy right hand offend thee, cut it off, and cast [it] from thee: for it is profitable for thee that one of thy members should perish, and not [that] thy whole body should be cast into hell.
-<sup>31</sup> It hath been said , Whosoever shall put away his wife, let him give her a writing of divorcement:
+<sup>31</sup>  It hath been said, Whosoever shall put away his wife, let him give her a writing of divorcement:
 <sup>32</sup> But I say unto you, That whosoever shall put away his wife, saving for the cause of fornication, causeth her to commit adultery: and whosoever shall marry her that is divorced committeth adultery.
 <sup>33</sup> Again, ye have heard that it hath been said by them of old time, Thou shalt not forswear thyself, but shalt perform unto the Lord thine oaths:
 <sup>34</sup> But I say unto you, Swear not at all; neither by heaven; for it is God’s throne:
-<sup>35</sup> Nor by the earth; for it is his footstool : neither by Jerusalem; for it is the city of the great King.
+<sup>35</sup> Nor by the earth; for it is his footstool: neither by Jerusalem; for it is the city of the great King.
 <sup>36</sup> Neither shalt thou swear by thy head, because thou canst not make one hair white or black.
 <sup>37</sup> But let your communication be, Yea, yea; Nay, nay: for whatsoever is more than these cometh of evil.
 <sup>38</sup> Ye have heard that it hath been said, An eye for an eye, and a tooth for a tooth: